james-simon/james-simon.github.io/_posts/2024-07-03-self-assembly.md

 ### Other ideas and failures

-I spent a lot of time exploring “self-assembly by pulled string,” in which you could pull a string taut and a 3D object would pop up.
+I spent a lot of time exploring “self-assembly by pulled string" in which you could pull a string taut and a 3D object would pop up.
 This was motivated by a desire for an instantly-assemblable tent.
 I got some promising initial results, but ultimately it was too hard to get the tension to transmit through the whole chain with the materials and geometry I was using.
-I’m sure something like this would work enough make a cool demo.
+I’m sure something like this could work well enough to make a cool demo.

-I tried making something that’d assemble with buoyant forces when submerged in water, but didn’t get far.
+I also tried making something that’d assemble with buoyant forces when submerged in water, but didn’t get far.
 I’m sure that could be made to work in some capacity, too.

 ### Reflections